colinsurprenant/redstorm/README.md

   ``` sh
   $ redstorm cluster [--1.8|--1.9]  <path/to/topology_class_file_name.rb>
   ```

+  By defaut, a topology will be executed in the **same mode** as the interpreter running the `$ redstorm` command.
+You can force RedStorm to choose a specific JRuby compatibility mode using the [--1.8|--1.9] parameter for the topology execution in local or remote cluster.

 The [Storm wiki](https://github.com/nathanmarz/storm/wiki) has instructions on [setting up a production cluster](https://github.com/nathanmarz/storm/wiki/Setting-up-a-Storm-cluster).
 You can also [manually submit your topology](https://github.com/nathanmarz/storm/wiki/Running-topologies-on-a-production-cluster).